xrheihwh/toonz_expansion_pack/README.md

 In alphabetical order, you'll find the following types of ehancements for OpenToonz or Tahoma2D

-* C Wrapper around the low level toonz API
+* C Wrapper around the low level toonz API and show off a few examples using libvips (LGPL licensed)
 * GLSL Shaders
 * MyPaint Brushes
 * MacroFX examples of combining nodes together to make effects without having to dig deep into the API